Vicky1999-Sketch/DSA_Amazon-Excel-Report/README.md

 ![AAP vs DP](https://github.com/user-attachments/assets/ea011963-8547-43c3-8b08-ea64bce59580)

-**Visualization:** Scatter Plot
-(*Insert visual*)
 **Insight:**
-Varies widely by category, but steep discounts are often seen on higher-priced products.
+The discounts varies across category, but steep discounts are often seen on higher-priced products.

 ### 6. Products with the Highest Number of Reviews